-You should be of a Diploma ABRSM standard and ideally have completed grade 8.
-Also, you should ideally have had previous performing experience.
-You will need to follow written and verbal instructions in English and engage in class discussions.
+You should have completed grade 8 and ideally be of a Diploma ABRSM standard.
+Previous performing experience is essential.
+You need to be able to follow written and verbal instructions in English and engage in class discussions.

 How will I be taught, and will there be any work outside the class?

-You will be taught through group work, discussion and exchange of ideas/suggestions between different members of class as well as direct comments.
-You will also be taught through practical demonstration by the tutor.
-You will be expected to practice at least 1.5 hours a day.
+Classes are taught through group work, discussion and exchange of ideas/suggestions between class members.
+There will also be practical demonstration by the tutor.
+A regular practice routine is essential to progress at this level.

 Are there any other costs?
 Is there anything I need to bring?

 Students should have access to a piano for practice between classes and budget approximately £15 per term for purchasing music.
 Music may be purchased new or second-hand and/or borrowed from local libraries.
 Westminster Central Music Library (Victoria) and the Barbican Music Library have very comprehensive collections.
 Suitable scores may also be available from http://imslp.org/.

 When I've finished, what course can I do next?

 You may repeat Piano: advanced workshop for as long as you wish.

 You may wish to support your learning through a focus on reading, writing and hearing music and musical patterns.
 For more details about musicianship and music theory please visit our blog: Musicianship and music theory at City lit which lists our full sequence of musicianship and music theory classes.

 You may also be interested in music history classes.
 Please click this link: Music history: your guide to the 2019/20 programme which lists our full programme of classes ordered by term, and by day of the week.
 You may then click on each title to read the full course outline.